Exército Guerrilheiro do Povo Galego Ceive: Security forces and Manuel Fraga

 In spring 1988 the EGPGC opened another line of targets for their actions.
 Without abandoning the attacks on banks and industrial facilities, in March the group redirected its attacks against the Spanish security forces.
-On 9 and 14 March that year the EGPGC attacked different vehicles of the security forces, destroying various vehicles of the Guardia Civil in Santiago de Compostela and 1 of the National Police in Vigo.
+On 9 and 14 March of that year the EGPGC attacked different vehicles of the security forces, destroying various vehicles of the Guardia Civil in Santiago de Compostela and 1 of the National Police in Vigo.
 The night of the 14th a tower of electric supply was attacked in Castro Caldelas.
 Due to the use of Portuguese explosives in those attacks, the police considered that the EGPGC maintained contacts with the Popular Forces 25 April.
 On 30 April 1988 the EGPGC attempted against two chemical companies in Pontevedra: ENCE and ELNOSA.
 The attacks were motivated by the social opposition to those plants due to the continuing uncontrolled dumping of waste in the Ría of Pontevedra, managing to paralyze the industries for two days.

 In the same month, on the 27th, the EGPGC carried forward one of their most important attacks by destroying the summer residence of Manuel Fraga Iribarne, former Minister of Information and Tourism (1962–1969) during the dictatorship of Francisco Franco, MEP at the time by the Popular Alliance, and that only two years later would become president of Galicia.
 That was the first and only action against a politician by the EGPGC.
 The attack also caused interest and preoccupation in the Spanish press, until then much more concerned by the activity of ETA.
 The coincidence of the attack on Manuel Fraga with the murder of the A Coruña businessman Claudio San Martín by the First of October Anti-Fascist Resistance Groups (GRAPO), made the press speculate about the possibility of an intense relationship between the two organizations, which was discarded later by the police.
 During the election campaign of 1989 in Galicia Manuel Fraga blamed the PSOE for the situation of political violence in Galicia caused by the GRAPO and the EGPGC.